Nature Photography Adventures

 Bottom line:

-Every night we'll have opportunities to download and recharge (that's an amazing accomplishment for a Tanzania photography safari).
+Every night we'll have opportunities to download and recharge.

 Our lodging is always close to the action.

-We (Diane and Bob) will work closely with the guides to assure that we get to great places in great light and take the time to work quality compositions and action (instead of lots of short stops with little opportunity to work the scene).
+We (Diane and Bob) will work closely with the guides to assure that we get to great places in great light and take the time to work quality compositions and action.

 We're not there to fill a checklist - we're there to create amazing images.
 This safari is designed to accomplish that.